|

 #include <main.c>

-Stores the server's private key loaded from the key file.
+Stores the server's primary private key loaded from the first –key flag.
 Used for cryptographic handshakes and packet encryption/decryption.
 Initialized during server startup from the configured key file path.

 Referenced by server_crypto_handshake(), and server_main().